johnshearing/bioelectocracy/README.md

 In human years, I imagine Mac to be about 14 days old.
 This is when the cells start to specialize.
 <br>
 <b>
-Starting to see specialized humans<br>
+Starting to see specialized humans - specialized cells to Mac<br>
 </b>
 Credit to Michael Levin for this image.<br>
 <img src="/images/MorphinMac.jpg">